liaochunyang/liaochunyang.github.io/_pages/teaching.md

 * Math 677, Mathematical Foundations for Data Science, Fall 2022, Spring 2023--->

 ### Mentoring
-* Academic Mentor, Research in Industrial Projects for Students (RIPS) at Institue for Pure & Applied Math (IPAM), 2024
+* Academic Mentor, Research in Industrial Projects for Students (RIPS) at Institue for Pure & Applied Math (IPAM), Summer 2024

 <!--- Project: Development of system identification tools for precise control of motors --->
-* Academic Mentor, Research in Industrial Projects for Students (RIPS) at Institue for Pure & Applied Math (IPAM), 2025
+* Academic Mentor, Research in Industrial Projects for Students (RIPS) at Institue for Pure & Applied Math (IPAM), Summer 2025

 <!--- Project: Leveraging Large Language Models to Enhance Survey Data --->